wkicior/mandayFaktura/README.md

 - VAT rates management (including reverse charge option)
 - issuing credit notes (early support)
 - English invoice translation if seller and buyer countries differ
+- Exporting to KSeF XML (alpha)

 ## Features currently not supported
 - Other documents like ProForma
 - Searching
 - Currencies other than PLN
 - Complex payment methods (only payment and cash are supported)
+- KSeF XML on credit notes

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.